EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 * The return type logically follows the argument types in order for its size to be specified.

-* An alternative that will be harder to implement and not provide a such error checking would be to allow containers such as vectors and arrays to be declared without sizes, e.g.,
+* ALTERNATIVE:  An option that differs from other Stan variable declarations would be to allow containers such as vectors and arrays to be declared without sizes, e.g.,
     ```
     vector[] bar(vector[] a[], matrix[,] b[,]);
     ```
-An even more minimial approach would also remove the brackets, e.g.,
+An even more minimal approach would also remove the brackets, e.g.,
     ```
     vector bar(vector a[], matrix b[,]);
     ```
-This last approach is cleanest, but most unlike Stan and most difficult to implement.
+This last approach is cleanest, but most unlike Stan's existing variable declaration syntax.
+    * A related alternative would be to allow Stan variables to be declared without sizes in the data block, so that they could be read in that way.
+Users have asked for this before.

 ### Variable Scope and Local Variables